 As we are so fond of pointing out, the real thing just can’t be beat.
 Now is this a case where a little bump around three thousand cycles is fooling us into believing we are hearing more breath in Joni’s voice, more space around her piano?
 Is it adding more definition to all the instruments in the wonderfully complex orchestral passage at the heart of Down to You?
 Is that what it is, a click or two on the old Equalizer?

 We’ll let you be the judge.
 We obviously don’t think so.
 Our Hot Stamper copies do everything better.
 The bass is better: tighter, punchier, with more note-like definition.
 The top end is better: more extended and airier.
 There’s more weight to the lower mids and upper bass without sounding overly rich or bloated.
 It can’t all be caused by a 3k bump then, right?

-Now that we’ve addressed that logical fallacy, let’s talk about some of the real issues at play with Court and Spark.
+Now that we’ve addressed that silly idea, let’s talk about some of the real issues at play with Court and Spark.

 It is the rare copy that plays Mint Minus on either side.
 Most are Mint Minus to Mint Minus Minus, and almost every copy has some noise at the beginning of side one, which as you recall opens with a solo piano.

 This copy has it all: the kind of transparency that allows you to see into the soundfield like never before; presence and immediacy in Joni’s breathy, emotional vocals; air and ambience around all the instruments; and tubey magical guitars.
 (Listen especially to the electric guitar on Down To You.
 That’s the sound we love here at Better Records!
 Even if your system is all transistor, that guitar will sound like you own the best tube equipment in the world.)

 But not tubey mush — the trumper on Trouble Child has a nice clear tone to it, with its leading edge transients rendered correctly; not the smeary sound of an old Mac, but the clarity of transistors.
 On the same record!